digital-asset/docs.daml.com/docs/2.9.5/docs/canton/usermanual/decommissioning.rst

    in order to avoid failed commands and confusing errors in clients and in the participant’s logs.
 #.
 Disconnect the participant to be decommissioned from all domains as described in the section about
    :ref:`enabling and disabling connections <connectivity-participant-reconnect>`.
-#E. Disable the participant to be decommissioned in all sequencers to remove any sequencer data associated with it;
+#.
+Disable the participant to be decommissioned in all sequencers to remove any sequencer data associated with it;
    this can be done through the :ref:`sequencer.disable_member <TODO>` command.
 #.
 Remove the participant to be decommissioned from the domain topology via the domain manager to ensure that
    it is not considered part of the domain anymore, so that it cannot rejoin nor interfere with the ACS